MagnusDaroe/AAU-SpaceRob-AutoDrone/README.md

  You should now have working ROS2 Distrubution on the onboard computer.

 ## 4. Build a ROS2 workspace on the Onboard computer.
 Clone the repository to the onboard computer.
 We used github-desktop, and placed it in the home path contrary to the normal location in the documents folder.
-This was done to make it more accessible trough the terminal.

 Open a terminal on the onboard computer, and navigate the location of the workspace.
 Use the following command to build it.
 This must be done every time a modification is made to it.